James Cagney: Personal life

-In 1955, having shot three films, Cagney bought a 120 acre farm in Stanfordville, Dutchess County, New York, for $100,000.
+In 1955, having shot three films, Cagney bought a 120 acre farm in Stanfordville, Dutchess County, New York, for $100,000, from show-business and Army veteran Lanny Ross.
 Cagney named it Verney Farm, taking the first syllable from Billie's maiden name and the second from his own surname.
 He turned it into a working farm, selling some of the dairy cattle and replacing them with beef cattle.
 He expanded it over the years to 750 acre.
 Such was Cagney's enthusiasm for agriculture and farming that his diligence and efforts were rewarded by an honorary degree from Florida's Rollins College.
 Rather than just "turning up with Ava Gardner on my arm" to accept his honorary degree, Cagney turned the tables upon the college's faculty by writing and submitting a paper on soil conservation.

 Cagney was born in 1899 (prior to the widespread use of automobiles) and loved horses from childhood.
 As a child, he often sat on the horses of local deliverymen and rode in horse-drawn streetcars with his mother.
 As an adult, well after horses were replaced by automobiles as the primary mode of transportation, Cagney raised horses on his farms, specializing in Morgans, a breed of which he was particularly fond.

 Cagney was a keen sailor and owned boats that were harbored on both coasts of the U.S., including the Swift of Ipswich.
 His joy in sailing, however, did not protect him from occasional seasickness—becoming ill, sometimes, on a calm day while weathering rougher, heavier seas at other times.
 Cagney greatly enjoyed painting, and claimed in his autobiography that he might have been happier, if somewhat poorer, as a painter than a movie star.
 The renowned painter Sergei Bongart taught Cagney in his later life and owned two of Cagney's works.
 Cagney often gave away his work but refused to sell his paintings, considering himself an amateur.
 He signed and sold only one painting, purchased by Johnny Carson to benefit a charity.